Skip to content

 Many Gloranthan conflicts often have a ritual feeling to them.
 Cult enemies often appear before the most powerful magics are to be called upon or hero quests can begin..
 Many temples and cults simply do not have the resources to defend against this, and so do not attempt it in the first place.

-The Green Rock scenario in The Smoking Ruin is a good example of this.
+The Green Rock scenario in The Smoking Ruins is a good example of this.
 When the elves do their ritual, the players need to defend the grove against the cult enemies that have been “summoned” by the ritual.
 Of course those trolls or dwarfs do not believe that they have been summoned – they likely planned all along to attack the grove during the elves’ holy day!

 And of course this is often true with the Lunar-Orlanth conflict.
 During the Occupation it was dangerous to call deeply on Orlanth’s magic as that also attracted Orlanth’s enemies.
 The reverse is true in liberated Sartar – one likely does not draw too deeply on the Red Moon in post-Dragonrise Boldhome!